-Did you know your landscape can help your house to be more energy efficient?
+Did you know your landscape can help your Arizona house to be more energy efficient?
 This can have a big impact on how much money you save each year on things like home insurance.
 Another way you could save on bills is through researching different energy providers to see if your needs could be met for a cheaper price.
 If this interests you then you might like to compare energy prices here.
 Furthermore, did you know that approximately 80 percent of businesses are likely to be paying too much for their utility bills?
 Businesses with large overheads can save huge amounts of money by changing to a more affordable energy supplier.
 If your business is looking for new ways to save money, head to a business energy comparison site such as Utility Bidder to discover more.
 Nonetheless, I have also come up with some tips to improve the efficiency of your house, to cool it down in the summer and warm it in the winter.

 1. Plant trees.
 3 trees in the right places can reduce your heating and cooling bills up to $250, according to the U.S. Department of Energy.
-Planting desert adapted trees will shade your house without making a large impact on your water bill.
+Planting desert-adapted trees will shade your house without making a large impact on your water bill.
 Trees provide shade and also release water in the air to help cool the area.
-Temperatures under a tree can be up to 25 degrees lower then surrounding areas.
+Temperatures under a tree can be up to 25 degrees lower than surrounding areas.
 You can save up to 10% of your AC costs by shading your roof.
 Some desert-adapted trees include Palo Verde, Mesquite, Sissoo tree, Vitex tree (aka Chaste Tree, Monk’s Pepper, Arizona Lilac, Hemp Tree, Sage Tree), Willow Acacia, Desert Willow, Ironwood, Cascalote, and Texas Ebony.

 2. Keep plants that need frequent watering away from the foundation of the house.